 CDX-301 is a FMS-like tyrosine kinase 3 ligand (Flt3L) that we licensed from Amgen in March 2009.
 CDX-301 is a growth factor for stem cells and immune cells called dendritic cells.
 Based on previous experience with this molecule, we believe that CDX-301 has considerable opportunity in various transplant settings as a stem cell mobilizing agent.
 In addition, CDX-301 is an immune modulating molecule that increases the numbers and activity of specific types of immune cells.
-We believe CDX-301 has significant opportunity for synergistic development in combination with proprietary molecules in our portfolio.
-In March 2011, we filed an Investigational New Drug ("IND") application for CDX-301 and we plan to initiate a Phase 1 trial in healthy subjects with CDX-301 in collaboration with a leading academic institution in the second half of 2011.
+We believe CDX-301 has significant opportunity for synergistic development in combination with other proprietary molecules in our portfolio.
+We plan to initiate a dose-escalating Phase 1 study of CDX-301 in approximately 30 healthy subjects in collaboration with Rockefeller University in the fourth quarter of 2011.